 - Var: 10% of flight fuel.
 That doesn't include taxi/start/stop

-What speed and fuel flow is holding conducted at for weather and fixed reserve?
+What speed and fuel flow is holding conducted at?

 How much fuel allowed for an approach and missed approach?